 Turmeric’s taste has hints of orange and ginger.
 Turmeric is a root, and a member of the ginger family.
 It grows abundantly in India and also in Vietnam.

 Turmeric has been used for centuries in cooking and traditional medicine.
 It’s been used to treat stomach and liver ailments.
 Presently there are various studies being conducted to test the healing properties of turmeric for curing various ailments.
 Cashews, like many nuts have a lot of nutrients like magnesium, and vitamin E.

-Today’s recipe actually comes from Indonesia.
+This is an Indonesian recipe.
 I found a similar recipe in an Asian cookbook my Japanese friend gifted me when she moved away.
 By the way the Indonesian name for this recipe is nasi kunci.
 I love making anything with rice, because it is like a blank slate.

 It’s easy to make!